Dhudike: History

 Dhudike is the village of Gills, who are related to Bathinda.
 Muneet Tota was the first sarpanch before he gave his empire (Tota Singh Empire) to Tintu (Achar) Kaur cousin of Tota singh, Raja Bivepal Singh was the son of Raja Abhaypal Singh the king of Bharner.
 After the death of Raja Abhaypal Singh, there was a conflict between Binepal Singh and his step-brothers.
 The step-brothers expelled Binepal Singh, who later ruled over Bathinda.
 Binepal built a fort on the bank of river Satluj in 665 A.D.
 In the tenth generation of Binepal Singh, Raja Pirthipal married a poor Bhullar Jatt girl, being issueless.
 When Gillpal was born his counter Rattan mal was expelled from his kingdom with the charge of betrayal.
 After many years in revenge, he named himself Rattan Hazi and perviked the Jarnail Roshan Ali of Bagdad.
 Roshan Ali attacked Bathinda.
 Gillpal ruled at that time.
 Gillpal family left Bathinda.
 From his family Badhan Gills founde Rajiana.
-In the next generation in 1280 BC, a king was born.
+In the next generation in 1280, a king was born.
 He was very pious and lived outside in thick trees called zirhi.
 The Brars of that area attacked Rajiana.
 In this battle the king was killed and his monument was still in village Rajiana.
 After winning Rajiana they stopped towards Moga.
 The king had eight sons, one of whom was Dhudi.
 In the eighth generation of Dhudi, Gurdas Baro and Salem Shah was born to Surat.
 They were sitting towards the east (Moga side) near Godha wala Shapar.
 They daily took their cattle to this place for grazing.
 This shappar is still here and people called it Dohiwala happar.
 In the evening, they returned after milking.
 After some time Gurdas Baso and Salim Shah Sat near Dohiwala chappar.
-In 1640 BC Gurdas's elder son Bhomia founded this village and this village was named Dhudike after his ancestor's name Dhudi.
+In 1640 Gurdas's elder son Bhomia founded this village and this village was named Dhudike after his ancestor's name Dhudi.
 Gurdas had four sons.
 They were Bhomia, Kapoora, Dalpat and Sukhchain.
 The village has six patties.
 Bhomia founded Kollu, Kapoora founded.
 Kapoorae, and Dalpat's elder son Jhada founded Jhanda Patti the elder son of Jhanda founded the village Maddoke.
 There were Sarans, Sidhus, Sandhu, Grewal, Dhaliwal, Dhonoa's, Heru and Ponnu families live in this village.
 There is a Gurdwara with beautiful building called Uchha Dera.
 Even Sikh marriage ceremonies (Anand Karg) are performed here.